 Particularly with older escalators, heavy parts may need to be specially made for us by a capable steel forge who can produce large, one-of-a-kind components with great precision—we sometimes have to look far and wide (sometimes even across the Atlantic) for a forge that can make a part we need.

-We understand that it can be both inconvenient when an escalator or elevator you use is unavailable during this important maintenance work, so we’re committed to returning a renovated, more reliable escalator to you as soon as possible.
+We understand that it can be both inconvenient when an escalator or elevator you use is unavailable during this important maintenance work, so we’re committed to returning a renovated, more reliable escalator or elevator to you as soon as possible.

 Though the nature of this extensive work makes it necessary for long periods where an escalator or elevator might be out-of-service while it and its parts are reconditioned, it’s important that the work is done thoroughly and correctly to ensure safe, reliable service, around the clock, for years to come.